waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `find_reachable_unseen_tiles`: A BFS-based tool to find all reachable but unexplored map tiles.
 - `generate_nickname_inputs`: A tool to automate entering Pokémon nicknames.
 - `systematic_search`: A tool to methodically explore an area for hidden items.
 - `find_closest_reachable_unseen_tile`: A combined tool that finds all reachable unseen tiles and returns the closest one.

-(BUG: Can suggest `VOID` tiles as targets.
-The BFS should be updated to not consider impassable tiles as valid 'unseen' targets.)
+## My Custom Agents
 - `simple_battle_strategist`: Agent for automating wild battle decisions.
 (LIMITATION: Does not account for move PP.)
+- `notepad_refactor_assistant`: An agent to refactor and restructure this notepad.

 ## Future Tool/Agent Ideas
 - **performance_analyst (Agent):** An agent to analyze my recent turns and suggest improvements based on my core principles, such as detecting unproductive loops.